Drama therapy: intermediate

 What is the course about?

-This is the follow on course to the first taster course in Drama Therapy.
-It will give you a further insight into the profession and a firmer and more complete understanding of how Drama Therapy works.
+This course is a follow on from the initial drama therapy course.
+It will provide further insight into the profession and a firmer and more complete understanding of how Drama Therapy works.
 It is at the same time still a very practical course which aims to continually make you feel comfortable enough to explore Drama Therapy for yourself.

 Dramatherapy is a form of psychological therapy in which all of the performance arts are utilised within the therapeutic relationship.
 Dramatherapists are both artists and clinicians and draw on their trainings in theatre/drama and therapy to create methods to engage clients in effecting psychological, emotional and social changes.
 The therapy gives equal validity to body and mind within the dramatic context; stories, myths, play-texts, puppetry, masks and improvisation are examples of the range of artistic interventions a Dramatherapist may employ.
 These will enable the client to explore difficult and painful life experiences through an indirect approach.